-Perseverance, called Percy, the car-sized rover landed in Mars last February 18, 2021 collecting samples of rocks.
+Perseverance, called Percy, the car-sized rover landed on Mars last February 18, 2021 collecting samples of rocks.

-What timing in terms of how we can be proud as humans even in the gloomiest situation we find ourselves in!
+What great timing in terms of being proud as humans even in the gloomiest situation we found ourselves in!

 We all need more perseverance these days with the most restrictive lockdowns ever to come down in Alberta.